Join the Largest Ostomy Community

 Hello Bill.

-We are not given a Stoma Encyclopedia when we leave hospital.
+We are not given a Stoma Encyclopedia when we leave the hospital.
 We do have this great site and friendly experienced people like yourself.

-Most kind Regards.
+Most kind regards.

 I have been asked to explain in a little more detail my method.
 Particularly the making and sizing of the cone.

-Thankyou for all your replies and interest.
+Thank you for all your replies and interest.

-I get my supplies from ColoPlast, and the seal is a Brava Protective Seal.
+I get my supplies from Coloplast, and the seal is a Brava Protective Seal.
 I have included some more pictures for reference and you can hopefully read all the names and numbers on the products.

 The box these are in is...